christianrichter/website/content/about.md

 ## Hi

+I'm Christian, a software engineer & architect with more than 15 years experience.
 I write about technology and how I use it.